 Many companies in the world find themselves looking at hundreds of resumes, and still don’t find the candidate that they’re looking for.
 Talented engineers who are confident of their technical knowledge demand salaries that are way higher than industry standards, and unfortunately, the price has to be paid.
 This puts companies in a spot because not only are they unable to scale at the pace they want to, but they’re also paying through their nose to make it happen!

-Let’s get cost out of the way.
-Going offshore to country like India is undeniably cost-effective, owing to the lower cost of living in these countries.
+Let’s get the cost out of the way.
+Going offshore to a country like India is undeniably cost-effective, owing to the lower cost of living in these countries.
 However, cost arbitrage is simply a by-product of offshoring and does not determine the quality of services you get.

 The lower cost of living ensures that the disposable income of an engineer is significantly higher than in the West, which explains the difference in salaries.
 It also explains why office space is cheaper, utilities don’t cost an arm and a leg, and why employee-centric benefits are not few and far in between.
-As the cost of living survey below suggests, Mumbai in India is significantly cheaper than most countries in the world.
+As the cost of living survey below suggests, Bangalore in India is significantly cheaper than most countries in the world.

 Let’s consider India, a country that generates roughly 1.5 million engineers every year.
 After San Francisco and Singapore, Bangalore is one of the world’s most highly-prized R&D locations.
 It is even known as “the Silicon Valley of India” for its tremendous success in engineering and scientific innovation.
 Companies like Microsoft, Google, SAP, Yahoo – they all have their R&D centres in Bangalore.
-They chose to go offshore because of the immense value that it brings – the ability to scale operations, to build bigger, better, and more efficient teams.
+They chose to go offshore because of the immense value that it brings – the ability to scale operations and build bigger, better, and more efficient teams.